 Consider implementing some of these policies and techniques:

 - Prohibit downloads of very sensitive data.
 Depending on how your data is used and processed in the cloud, users may never need to download it to local hardware.
 If possible, keep all data in the cloud and perform all computation in the cloud.
 If data is technically downloadable, establish a policy that prohibits downloads, classify and label sensitive data, and keep access logs of data that is requested and served via secured interactions and API calls.
-See Viewing Activity Logs for details.
+For more information, see the audit logging documentation.

 - Use a Cloud Access Security Broker (CASB) to regulate connections between authorized clients and cloud services according to your organization's security policies.